Azores 2016: a tale of three returns (part two)

 As the young woman at the Whale Museum told us, amused, hours later:

 “Here, we go through our lineage before we tell our names because it’s easier for people to identify us.
 So, I’ll say I’m the daughter of so and so.
 If they don’t recognize my family immediately, I sometimes go all the way back to my great grandparents.”

 Older people will always ask tu de quem és (who is your family).

-Whaling was banned in the 1980s and the local economy evolved from there.
+Whaling was banned in the 1980s, and the local economy evolved from there.
 Whale hunting is a memory now, a museum topic.

-I sit to watch a video on whale hunting off the shore of Flores, filmed by a French man.
-The video looks oddly familiar and I wonder if it just looks like every other documentary I had seen on whale hunting.
+I sat to watch a video on whale hunting off the shore of Flores, filmed by a French man.
+The video looked oddly familiar, and I wondered if it just looked like every other documentary I had seen on whale hunting.